PhD in Social Welfare Program

 Fellowship Opportunities

 Presidential and Schomburg Fellowships are available for academically outstanding new PhD in Social Welfare students.
 These awards come with a substantial stipend.
-PhD students will be considered for these at the time of admission.
+PhD students will be considered at the time of admission.

 Learn More